Everything you need to know about reviewing your cover

 Being a parent can be complicated, especially when you feel like you’re constantly being pulled in a million different directions.
-But when it comes to your family and their needs, there’s one thing that’s about to get a whole lot simpler and more affordable – your private health insurance.
+But when it comes to your family and their needs, there’s one thing that’s become a whole lot simpler and more affordable – your private health insurance.

-Thanks to the upcoming Government-initiated reforms being introduced from 1 April 2019, there are a heap of positive changes about to be rolled out in an effort to;
+Thanks to the Government-initiated reforms introduced as of 1 April 2019, there are a heap of positive changes that have been rolled in an effort to;

-So, let’s explore what’s changing and why we think it’s good news for families.
+So, let’s explore what’s changed and why we think it’s good news for families.

-Picking the right health insurance policy for your family is all about making sure it fits in with your lifestyle and provides the appropriate level of cover; and that’s about to become easier than ever.
+Picking the right health insurance policy for your family is all about making sure it fits in with your lifestyle and provides the appropriate level of cover; and that’s now going to be easier than ever.